lm-sys/RouteLLM/README.md

 ### Model Support

-By default, GPT-4 and Mixtral 8x7B are used as the model pair for serving.
-To modify the model pair used, set them using the `strong-model` and `weak-model` arguments or flags.
-However, regardless of the model pair, an `OPENAI_API_KEY` is required for generating embeddings.
+In the above examples, GPT-4 and Mixtral 8x7B are used as the model pair for routing.
+To modify the model pair used, set them using the `strong-model` and `weak-model` arguments.

 We leverage [LiteLLM](https://github.com/BerriAI/litellm) to support chat completions from a wide-range of open-source and closed models.
 In general, you need a setup an API key and point to the provider with the appropriate model name.
 Alternatively, you can also use **any OpenAI-compatible endpoint** by prefixing the model name with `openai/` using the `--alt-base-url` and `--alt-api-key` flags to point to the server.

-See [Routing to Local Models](examples/routing_to_local_models.md) for a walkthrough of routing to local models using Ollama.
+Note that regardless of the model pair used, an `OPENAI_API_KEY` will be required for generating embeddings for the `mf` and `sw_ranking` routers currently.

 Instructions for setting up your API keys for popular providers:
+- Local model with Ollama: see [this guide](examples/routing_to_local_models.md)
 - [Anthropic](https://litellm.vercel.app/docs/providers/anthropic#api-keys)
 - [Gemini - Google AI Studio](https://litellm.vercel.app/docs/providers/gemini#sample-usage)
 - [Amazon Bedrock](https://litellm.vercel.app/docs/providers/bedrock#required-environment-variables)